 Common limpets are easy to find attached to large rocks and cliff faces which become exposed as the tide ebbs.
 To collect them put a blade between the shell and the rock and quickly ease them from the rock surface.
 Do not tap or nudge them first as this will see them clamp down and once they have done this they will prove near-impossible to remove and it will be better to move onto a new unclamped limpet, rather than persist on trying to remove a clamped one.
 The flesh of limpets can be scooped out of the shell as needed with a blunt mussel knife or spoon.
-As with all shellfish collecting be careful about how many are taken as whole areas can be depleted of species by over-enthusiastic bait collectors.
-This leads to much more serious knock-on effects with the whole marine ecosystem of an area, as limpets plan an important role in keeping algae levels under control.
+As with all shellfish collecting be careful about how many are taken as whole areas can be depleted of limpets by over-enthusiastic bait collectors.
 Anglers should only take what is needed and ensure that all smaller limpets and a lot of larger breeding age ones are left after a collecting session.
 A better idea is to spread collecting over a number of areas and a long period of time so one place does not become completely de-populated of this species.
 Shelled limpets can be frozen for future use, and made tougher by salting them prior to freezing.

 Common Limpets Use as Bait and Bait Presentation

-Like cockles and winkles, limpets do not make the best bait when presented on the seabed as they do not release a great deal of scent.
+Like cockles and winkles, limpets do not make the best bait used alone as they do not release a great deal of scent.
 In addition to this they are so well protected in their shells few fish will be used to feeding on them.
 Even a storm will not dislodge the common limpet from the sides of rocks, meaning that there are no conditions which will see this type of limpet being widely eaten by UK fish species.
 The only fish which eats the common limpet is the wrasse, as they have the powerful jaws needed to wrench limpets off rocks and consume the flesh inside.
-It is certainly worth putting a few limpets onto a size 1 hook and float fishing it down the side of a harbour wall or rock face and waiting for the wrasse to bite.
+For this reason common limpets can be an effective bait for wrasse, with the best method float fishing this bait alongside a pier or harbour wall of rock face.